Michael Owen: Newcastle United

+2005–2007: Club record transfer and injuries

 On 24 August 2005, Newcastle United announced that they had agreed to a club record fee of £16.8 million to obtain Owen, although they still had to negotiate with the player's advisers.
 Liverpool and local rivals Everton entered the fray, but were unwilling to match Madrid's asking price.
 As the 2006 World Cup was less than a year away, Owen wanted to get more playing time to secure his position as the first-choice striker in the England squad and joined Newcastle amid rumours that he had inserted an escape clause valued at £12 million.
 On 31 August 2005, Owen signed a four-year contract to play for Newcastle, despite initial press speculation that he would rather have returned to Liverpool.
 Some 20,000 fans were present at Newcastle's home ground of St James' Park for Owen's official unveiling as a Newcastle player.
 Several days after signing, he suffered a thigh-injury in pre-season, which ruled him out for the start of the 2005–06 season.
 He scored his first goal for the club on his second appearance, the second goal in a 3–0 away win at Blackburn Rovers on 18 September, Newcastle's first win of the season.
 Owen scored his first hat-trick for Newcastle in the 4–2 away win over West Ham United on 17 December.
 It was also a "perfect hat trick", with one goal scored with each of his left foot, right foot and head.